 Visiting Cuba for The First Time

 You know what it is to finally meet the other half of your family almost two decades later?
-You’re about to find out!
+You’re about to find out because we are visiting Cuba for the first time!

 The Shortest Flight Ever